UK police open inquiry into Farah trafficking revelations - NewsBreak

 UK police open inquiry into Farah trafficking revelations

-LONDON — (AP) — London's Metropolitan Police Service has opened an investigation into four-time Olympic champion Mo Farah's revealed that he was trafficked to the U.K. as a child.
+LONDON (AP) — London’s Metropolitan Police Service has opened an investigation into four-time Olympic champion Mo Farah’s revelation that he was trafficked to the U.K. as a child.

 The inquiry comes after Farah, 39, said in a documentary that a woman he didn’t know brought him to the U.K. when he was about 8 years old and forced him to care for her children.
 He said he wasn’t allowed to go to school until he was 12.